 “In several ways really.
 Firstly, no business owners do what we do purely for the love of it.
 We are blessed to have had another year that was far better than the last from a sales point of view, but more importantly, we use what we have to invest in making us the very best in the world.

 “Our biggest achievement this year is undoubtedly one which backs up our claim to be the world leader in our industry.

 “Sunsquare are the only company in the flat roof skylight industry to have been awarded a BSI Kitemark for quality, safety and reliability.

-“Our entire product range has been tested to levels that no others have and passed every single one without issue.
+“Our weather facing product range has been tested to levels that no others have and passed every single one without issue.
 The way we run our company means that our valued clients know, categorically, that they are getting the same quality every time.

 “Every element of the way we run our business and design, manufacture and install our products was placed under the microscope and deemed to be acceptable for the world’s most recognisable mark of quality.”

 There is no doubt that Justin and the company as a whole are extremely proud to be raising the bar for industry excellence, taking a previously unregulated sector to new heights.